A Theology of Gentrification

 While we remain committed to fulfilling the Great Commission, there is a prior command the followers of Christ are called to â€“ the Great Command.
 Loving God and its inseparable companion â€“ loving neighbor â€“ form the bedrock of our faith.
 All the Law and Prophets are built upon this foundation, our Lord said.
 The prophet Micah captured its essence: He has told you, oh man, what is good and what the Lord requires of you, that you do justice and love mercy and walk humbly with you God.
 (Micah 6:8) The Body of Christ is amply resourced with the very talents needed to bring about both mercy and justice in our changing cities.
 In addition to those more spiritual sounding gifts â€“ those we have heard sermons about â€“ there is a vast untapped reservoir of giftedness ready to channel into the work of the Kingdom â€“ secular sounding gifts like deal-making, lending, insuring, lawyering, marketing, architecture, real estate developing to name but a few.
 Under the Lordship of Christ, these become spiritual gifts ideally designed for the work of Biblical justice.

 The â€œChrist-onesâ€ who believe that their highest calling is to love God and love their neighbor are the very ones equipped to infuse into our culture both values and actions that will have redemptive outcomes.
 We can buy crack houses and renovate them for residences for mission-minded couples.
 We can structure deals to develop mixed-income housing.
 We can create innovative housing policies that will induce developers to include lower-income residents in their plans.
 We can pass ordinances that that will give tax relief to seniors on fixed incomes so they can remain in their homes.
-We can establish loan funds to give down payment assistance to lower-income home buyers.
+We can establish loan funds to give down payment assistance to lower-income home buyers, and also provide a trust deed with the loan.
 If we are both caring and thinking people, we can use our influence and resources to develop the means by which â€œthe least of theseâ€ can share in the benefits of a reviving city – and foster healthy growth at the same time.
 We can harness the growing tide of gentrification so that it becomes a redemptive force in our cities.
 In a word, we can bring about gentrification with justice.

 This is Part 4 of a 6-part series on community development, justice and gentrification by Bob Lupton.